 Fluenz keeps track of your progress, so you can stop a lesson and pick up right where you paused later on a different device.
 One unique feature that this software has to offer is the ability for you to record yourself speaking French and then listen to a recording of a native French speaker and compare your accent to theirs.

 Fluenz offers a diverse selection of installation options.
 You can purchase the installation disc for the program or you can download the desktop application.
 Either of these options allows you to access to the mobile app with identical content.
 You also have access to downloadable features such as flashcards and comprehension and pronunciation files.

 Rosetta Stone uses a variety of learning methods to enhance users' learning process.
-The courses are divided into five levels that each have varying content, depending on the material.
+The courses are divided into five levels that each has varying content, depending on the material.
 Some of the content includes voice recognition software, online coaches, mobile apps, CDs, online group and solo games, and digital downloads.
 The program comes equipped with a headset and microphone to help users learn more efficiently.

 Rosetta Stone is perfect for entry-level learners, as learning is largely achieved through images, games, and flashcards.
 The methodology of the program encourages users to discover patterns by helping them develop a simple vocabulary that progresses into phrases.
 The courses are highly structured and designed to teach through this pattern of learning.
 While some critics believe that this approach to learning is too elementary, this is actually the best language learning method for people of any age.

 This is the best software for learning Spanish.
 It provides options that allow users to take control of their learning, making it very customizable.
 For example, users can adjust the difficulty of the lessons, the speed of audio playback, the number of lesson repetitions, and the order in which they want to complete the lessons.
 If you are unsure about how to customize the material, Ouino will recommend a path for you.